mpcrlab/RALVINN2.0/README.md

         1)OpenCV 3.0
         2)PyPNG
         3)PyQrCode and QRTools
-        4)Pygame
+        4)PyGame
+        5)cStringIO

 ##How to connect to BrookStone Rover.

+        1)Open your WIFI settings.
-        Open your wifi settings.
-Finds the Rover SSID, it usually starts with Rover_ROVERID.
+        2)Finds the Rover SSID, it usually starts with Rover_ROVERID.
-        Connecto the SSID ID.
-The green LED light on the Rover will stop flashig once a connection has beeb established.
+        3)Connect the SSID ID.
+The green LED light on the Rover will stop flashing once a connection has been established.

 ## How to control the BrookStone Rover 2.0:
         W - Forward